end2endzone/NonBlockingRTTTL/README.md

 The RTTTL format is [human readable](http://stackoverflow.com/questions/568671/why-should-i-use-a-human-readable-file-format) and usually more compressed than note & duration arrays which helps reduce its memory footprint.

-In the arduino world, melodies are usually written as an array of notes (frequencies) followed by the note’s duration (note1, duration1, note2, duration2, … ,  noteX, durationX).

 The format is really suitable for embedded device that are limited in memory which can’t store PCM (wav) or even MP3 data.

 *Note that RTTTL can also be spelled RTTL (Ringtone Text Transfer Language).
 According to Samsung phones, a ringtone can also be spelled as a single word...*